MSI Kombustor showing a MSI logo using Vulkan

 "benchmark" (not really)

 MSI Kombustor is a GPU stress test and not really benchmarking application created by Furmark on the behest of Taiwanese Micro-Star International.
 MSI Kombustor can render a variety of scenes using either OpenGL or Vulkan and show how many FPS those scenes are rendered with.
 It may be useful as a GPU stress testing tool.
 It is not very useful for GPU benchmarking.
-There is no way to make it run through all the scenes it can render and produce a overall score.
+There is no way to make it run through all the scenes it can render and produce a overall score (there is a button that lets you benchmark individual scenes).

 MSI Kombustor on GNU/Linux